ansible/awx/docs/notification_system.md

 # Notification System Overview

-A Notifier is an instance of a notification type (Email, Slack, Webhook, etc.) with a name, description, and a defined configuration A few examples include:
+A Notification Template is an instance of a notification type (Email, Slack, Webhook, etc.) with a name, description, and a defined configuration.
+A few examples include:

 * Username, password, server, recipients for the Email type.
 * Token and list of channels for Slack.
 * URL and Headers for webhooks.

-A Notification is a manifestation of the Notifier... for example, when a job fails, a notification is sent using the configuration defined by the Notifier.

 At a high level, the typical notification task flow is:

-* User creates a Notification at `/api/v2/notification_templates/`.
+* User creates a `NotificationTemplate` at `/api/v2/notification_templates/`.
 * User assigns the notification to any of the various objects that support it (all variants of Job Templates as well as organizations and projects) and at the appropriate trigger level for which they want the notification (error, success, or any).
-For example, a user may wish to assign a particular Notification to trigger when `Job Template 1` fails.
-In which case they will associate the notification with the job template at `/api/v2/job_templates/n/notifiers_error`.
+For example, a user may wish to assign a particular Notification Template to trigger when `Job Template 1` fails.

-## Notifier Hierarchy
+## Notification Hierarchy

-Notifiers assigned at certain levels will inherit notifiers defined on parent objects as such:
+Notification templates assigned at certain levels will inherit notifications defined on parent objects as such:

-* Job Templates will use notifiers defined on it as well as inheriting notifiers from the Project used by the Job Template and from the Organization that it is listed under (via the Project).
+* Job Templates will use notifications defined on it as well as inheriting notifications from the Project used by the Job Template and from the Organization that it is listed under (via the Project).
-* Project Updates will use notifiers defined on the project and will inherit notifiers from the Organization associated with it.
+* Project Updates will use notifications defined on the project and will inherit notifications from the Organization associated with it.
-* Inventory Updates will use notifiers defined on the Organization under which it is listed.
+* Inventory Updates will use notifications defined on the Organization under which it is listed.
-* Ad-hoc commands will use notifiers defined on the Organization with which that inventory is associated.
+* Ad-hoc commands will use notifications defined on the Organization with which that inventory is associated.

 ## Workflow

-When a job succeeds or fails, the error or success handler will pull a list of relevant notifiers using the procedure defined above.
+When a job succeeds or fails, the error or success handler will pull a list of relevant notifications using the procedure defined above.
 It will then create a Notification object for each one containing relevant details about the job and then **sends** it to the destination (email addresses, slack channel(s), SMS numbers, etc.).
 These Notification objects are available as related resources on job types (Jobs, Inventory Updates, Project Updates), and also at `/api/v2/notifications`.
-You may also see what notifications have been sent from a notifier by examining its related resources.
+You may also see what notifications have been sent from a notifications by examining its related resources.

 Notifications can succeed or fail but that will not cause its associated job to succeed or fail.
 The status of the notification can be viewed at its detail endpoint: `/api/v2/notifications/<n>`

-## Testing Notifiers Before Using Them
+## Testing Notifications Before Using Them

-Once a Notifier is created its configuration can be tested by utilizing the endpoint at `/api/v2/notification_templates/<n>/test`   This will emit a test notification given the configuration defined by the Notifier.
+Once a Notification Template is created, its configuration can be tested by utilizing the endpoint at `/api/v2/notification_templates/<n>/test`   This will emit a test notification given the configuration defined by the notification.
 These test notifications will also appear in the notifications list at `/api/v2/notifications`

 # Notification Types